OpenVZ/vzkernel/Documentation/admin-guide/cgroup-v2.rst

 	  pgrefill (npn)
 		Amount of scanned pages (in an active LRU list)

-	  pgscan (npn)
-		Amount of scanned pages (in an inactive LRU list)

-	  pgsteal (npn)
-		Amount of reclaimed pages

 	  pgactivate (npn)
 		Amount of pages moved to the active LRU list